ZenCPP/Zen/CODE_STYLE.md

 ## Template metaprogramming

-### Use CamelCase for template parameters
+### Use `CamelCase` for template parameters

-Given that almost everything else is in `snake_case`, this makes it very easy to spot parametrised types.
-Moreover, this convention ensures we are in line with the conventions that are used in the standard library.
+**Motivation:** type variables are substituted for regular types, so they exist on roughly the same level as types, classes and concepts.
+Using the same convention for type variables ensures that developers can easily spot them.

 ### Template metafunctions should be suffixed with `_`